 We estimate that the average processing time for profiles will be eight to twelve weeks.
 We will process CPD profiles in the order that we receive them.
-This means that the sooner you submit your completed profile, the sooner it will be processed.
-During the assessment of the profile your HCPC registration will be unaffected if we have received your signed renewal form and payment.
+This means that the sooner you send us your completed profile, the sooner it will be processed.
+During the assessment of the profile your HCPC registration will be unaffected if we have received your signed renewal form and payment, and if you are not subject to any fitness to practise allegation.